OSGeo/gdal/doc/source/user/virtual_file_systems.rst

 Since GDAL 3.1, the :cpp:func:`VSIRmdirRecursive` operation is supported (using batch deletion method).
 The :decl_configoption:`CPL_VSIS3_USE_BASE_RMDIR_RECURSIVE` configuration option can be set to YES if using a S3-like API that doesn't support batch deletion (GDAL >= 3.2).
 Starting with GDAL 3.6, this can be set as a path-specific option in the :ref:`GDAL configuration file <gdal_configuration_file>`

+The :decl_configoption:`CPL_VSIS3_CREATE_DIR_OBJECT` configuration option can be set to NO to prevent the :cpp:func:`VSIMkdir` operation from creating an empty object with the name of the directory terminated with a slash directory.
+By default GDAL creates such object, so that empty directories can be modeled, but this may cause compatibility problems with applications not expected such empty objects.

 Starting with GDAL 3.5, profiles that use IAM role assumption (see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) are handled.
 The ``role_arn`` and ``source_profile`` keywords are required in such profiles.
 The optional ``external_id``, ``mfa_serial`` and ``role_session_name`` can be specified. ``credential_source`` is not supported currently.

 .. versionadded:: 2.1